-There are endless ways you could use a Virtual Private Server.
-Here are 5 of them.
+There are endless ways you could use Virtual Private Servers.
+In our example, we’ll discuss the following five applications.

 What we see quite often are web developers or designers who also host their client’s websites.
 Some go the route of reseller programs, but a virtual private server gives them the flexibility to run programs and applications that may not otherwise be available to them with reseller plans.